starsem2026/starsem2026.github.io/index.md

   <div class="news-item">
     <p class="news-date">March 10, 2026</p>
     <p>
-      We have a direct ARR submission link to *SEM:
+      We have a direct ARR submission link to *SEM.
+Please commit your ARR submissions to *SEM using the link :
       <a href="https://openreview.net/group?id=aclweb.org/StarSEM/2026/Conference">ARR submission link</a>.
     </p>
   </div>